gr-b/repogather/README.md

 ## Usage

-After installation, you can run repocontextfilter from the command line:
+After installation, you can run repogather from the command line:

 ```
-repocontextfilter "Your query here" [OPTIONS]
+repogather "Your query here" [OPTIONS]
 ```

 ### Options